johame72/DisplayTree/README.md

 ### 🏃‍♂️ Running the Script

-1. 💻 Open PowerShell terminal.
+1. 💻 Open the PowerShell terminal.
 2. 📂 Navigate to the directory you wish to scan.
 3. 🎬 Run `.\DisplayTree.ps1` or use the alias if you set one up.